 Liquitex products are sold in major retailers across the United States - from Michael’s to neighborhood art-supply shops.

-As part of our strategy, M studio developed and oversaw B2B communications on behalf of the company.
+As part of our art marketing strategy, M studio developed and oversaw B2B marketing plans on behalf of the company.
 This included a branded quarterly print and digital newsletters to communicate important product information, artist partnerships, and community outreach efforts.

-This campaign strategy strengthened retailer relations and further amplified the brand’s artist-driven work.
+This B2B marketing plan and campaign strategy strengthened retailer relations and further amplified the brand’s artist-driven work.

 Only a handful of cities in the world can claim the cultural core and lure of London, with its support system fueled by overall artistic curiosity that makes residents almost intuitively visit its museums and art galleries.
 The Griffin Art Prize USA exemplifies London’s special place in the art world.